naccdata/nacc-flywheel/docs/pull_metadata/index.md

 This gear assumes it is running within the NACC admin group in Flywheel which is configured to provide AWS credentials for the gear bot user.

+If running locally the following environment variables will need to be set `AWS_SECRET_ACCESS_KEY`, `AWS_ACCESS_KEY_ID`, `AWS_DEFAULT_REGION`

 Also, assumes the data has been placed in an S3 bucket.

 ## Flywheel configuration

+Center groups are expected to have a tag matching `r"adcid-\d+`.
+The digits in the tag are used to match against the ADCID values in the input tables.

+Center groups are also expected to have projects with uniform labels.
+This is managed by the [templating gear](../push_template/).

 ## Running